siberianfox/g2wiki/Dual-Endpoint-USB-Details.md

 The code is organized like so.
 * The low-level devices are provided by Motate devices
 * Most of the intermediate layer code is in xio.cpp/.h
-* devices are DEVs and each has a dev structure in xio.
+* Devices are DEVs and each has a dev structure in xio.
-*
+* The interface presented to the controller provides a

 Controller.cpp  controll_init():
 <pre>